brunoborges/jlib-inspector/docs/index.md

 ---

 <p class="small">Toggle theme with the moon icon in the nav.
-All static assets are served via GitHub Pages.</p>
+Screenshots open in a lightbox; press ESC or click × to dismiss.</p>